Yippee-Gadzooks/yg-uoslib/README.md

 ## Disclamer

-This program is a tool for viewing and downloading data from an open source.
+This program is a tool for viewing and downloading data from an social-lib.

 We do not store, distribute, or guarantee anything.